LeftHandVoodoo/Motherless-Downloader/README.md

 - **State Management**: Creates sidecar `.state` files to track download progress and enable resume functionality
 - **Adaptive Connections**: Monitors per-connection throughput and adjusts connection count to optimize total download speed
 - **Thumbnail Extraction**: After video downloads complete, automatically extracts a thumbnail frame using ffmpeg (if available)
+- **Thumbnail Cache**: Thumbnails are stored in a `.thumbnails` cache directory inside the download directory for better organization
 - **VLC Integration**: Double-click thumbnails in history view to open files directly in VLC media player
 - **History Tracking**: All downloads are automatically tracked in SQLite database with full metadata including URL filename, actual filename, save location, and file existence status